Mount Ida (Shuswap Highland)

 Mount Ida, also known as Kela7scen, is a 1574 m high mountain of Shuswap Highland located in the southern portion of Columbia-Shuswap Regional District.
 The mountain resembles a defensive palisade and overlooks the city of Salmon Arm from the south.

 The mountain has held special importance for inhabitants of the area since time immemorial.
-“Known to the Secwepemc people as Kela7scen for its funny coloured rocks, the mountain is considered by Secwepemc people to be sacred ground.”
+“Known to the Secwépemc people as Kela7scen for its funny coloured rocks, the mountain is considered by Secwepemc people to be sacred ground.”